 Typically the first approach for memory sensitive VASP issues is to tweak the data distribution (via NCORE or NPAR).
 The information at https://www.vasp.at/wiki/index.php/NPAR covers a variety of machines.
 OSC has fast communications via Infiniband.

 Performance and memory consumption are dependent on the simulation model.
 So we recommend a series of benchmarks varying the number of nodes and NCORE.
-The recommended initial value for NCORE is the ppn value used in the PBS directive.
+The recommended initial value for NCORE is the processor count per node which is the ntasks-per-node value in Slurm (the ppn value in PBS).
 Of course, if this benchmarking is intractable then one must reexamine the model.
-For general points see: https://www.vasp.at/wiki/index.php/Memory_requirements and https://www.vasp.at/wiki/index.php/Not_enough_memory And of course one should start small and incrementally improve or scale up ones model.
+For general points see: https://www.vasp.at/wiki/index.php/Memory_requirements and https://www.vasp.at/wiki/index.php/Not_enough_memory And of course one should start small and incrementally improve or scale up one's model.

 Using the key parameters with respect to memory scaling listed at the VASP memory requirements page one can rationalize VASP memory usage.
 The general approach is to study working calculations and then apply that understanding to scaled up or failing calculations.
 This might help one identify if a calculation is close to a node's memory limit and happens to cross over the limit for reasons that might be out of ones control, in which case one might need to switch to higher memory nodes.

 Here is an example of rationalizing memory consumption.
 Extract from a simulation output the key parameters: